4 min read

 • Foster social trust in the potential contribution of mining development to the local region

-• Minimize environmental impacts, as it requires only minor changes to existing or shared infrastructure rather than mandating completely new construction
+• Minimise environmental impacts, as it requires only minor changes to existing or shared infrastructure rather than new construction

 Using innovation to repurpose existing facilities

-Finding alternative uses for existing infrastructure can be facilitated by the use of innovative solutions for the movement of mineral products.
-For instance, containerized bulk handling systems use a custom open-top container with a locking lid to store and transport concentrate (or other product) in an environmentally friendly and cost-efficient manner.
+Finding alternative uses for existing infrastructure can help with the movement of mineral products.
+For instance, containerised bulk handling systems use a custom open-top container with a locking lid to store and transport concentrate (or other product) in an environmentally friendly and cost-efficient manner.
 In Peru, Ausenco integrated this system into an existing bulk terminal facility for Las Bambas.
 This allows product to be moved by truck and train to the Port of Matarani, where the cargo is dumped into conventional bulk storage for loading through a common user ship loader operation.

 Learn more about this project.